Conditions and diseases

 Symptoms and causes

-• type 1, which usually causes the cold sores
+• type 1: usually causes the cold sore/fever blister

-• type 2, which classically gives rise to genital herpes
+• type 2: classically gives rise to genital herpes

 In principle, both viruses can cause infections all over the body and mucous membranes.

-When you are infected with a herpes simplex virus for the first time, it is called a primary infection during which most people do not experience any or only mild symptoms.
-After the primary infection, the virus is, as it were, dormant (i.e. latent) in the nerve nodes and can flare up again at any time.
+An initial infection with herpes simplex virus is a primary infection.
+With this, most people experience no to mild symptoms.
+Since the primary infection, the virus has been dormant (i.e. latent) in the nerve nodes, so to speak.
+It can then flare back up at any time.
 Often a resurgence or reactivation is provoked by illness, fever, sunlight or stress.

-A herpes infection is contagious from person to person, usually through direct contact (e.g. kissing) but it is sometimes transmitted through an object (e.g. a drinking glass).
+A herpes infection is contagious from person to person.
+This is usually through direct contact (e.g. kissing), but sometimes transmitted through an object (e.g. a drinking glass).
 If you get infected by the virus, you carry it for life.

 Herpes shows on the skin and mucous membranes as blisters.
 Often these lesions give burning, stinging, pricking and/or tingling sensations.
 They can be limited, but sometimes they can be very extensive.